Skip to main content

 When selecting podiatry EHR, keep an eye out for the following key features:

-• Appointment scheduling: Simplifies booking and managing patient appointments, reducing scheduling conflicts.
+• Appointment scheduling: Simplifies booking and managing appointments, reducing no-shows and optimizing clinic operations.

-• Telemedicine capabilities: Enables remote consultations, offering convenience for both patients and practitioners.
+• Telehealth capabilities: Enables remote consultations, expanding access to care and providing convenience for patients.

 Implementing podiatry EHR provides several benefits for your team and your business.
 Here are a few you can look forward to: